92shreyansh/FAQs/README.md

 # ONDC FAQs

 A static, searchable FAQ library for ONDC, styled with ONDC brand colours and fonts.
-Powered by YAML data, Bootstrap 5, js-yaml, and Fuse.js for fuzzy search.
+Powered by YAML data, Bootstrap 5, js-yaml, and FlexSearch for fast, typo-tolerant fuzzy search.
 No build tools required—just open `index.html` or deploy to GitHub Pages.

 ## Features

 - ONDC branding (logo, colours, Poppins font)
-- Instant fuzzy search by tag, question, or answer (Fuse.js)
+- Instant fuzzy search by tag, question, or answer (FlexSearch)
 - Accordion UI for FAQs
-- Data in editable YAML (`data/faqs_enriched.yaml`)
+- Data in editable YAML (`data/faqs.yaml`)
 - Responsive, works on any device
 - Result count and no-match alert

+## Why FlexSearch?

+FlexSearch offers high-performance, typo-tolerant, and phonetic fuzzy search in the browser.
+It is faster and more accurate than Fuse.js for large FAQ sets, supports advanced scoring, and handles misspellings and partial matches efficiently.

 ## Local Preview